BalajiAmudala/proj-project08/readme.md

 - i totally avoid inline & internal styling methods in this project 15

-- i have used different selectors & classes to target the elements and style them as per the designs .
+- i have used different selectors & classes to target the elements and style them as per the design.

 - Here i specifically used *clip-path property to style an image which is worth practice.